Summary of Significant Accounting Policies

 Property and Equipment

 Property and equipment are recorded at cost.
-Depreciation on property and equipment is computed using the straight-line method over the estimated useful lives of the assets, which range from two to seven years.
+Depreciation on property and equipment is computed using the straight-line method over the estimated useful lives of the assets, which range from two to ten years.
 Maintenance, repairs, and renewals, which neither materially add to the value of the assets nor appreciably prolong their lives, are charged to expense as incurred.
-Gains and losses from any dispositions of property and equipment are reflected in the consolidated statement of operations.
+Gains and losses from any dispositions of property and equipment are reflected in the consolidated statements of operations.

 Right of Use Leased Assets

 The operating lease ROU asset also includes any lease payments made prior to lease commencement date and excludes lease incentives.
 Lease terms may include options to extend or terminate the lease when the Company is reasonably certain that it will exercise the option.
-Lease expense is recognized on a straight-line basis over the lease term in the consolidated statement of operations.
+Lease expense is recognized on a straight-line basis over the lease term in the consolidated statements of operations.
 Lease incentives are recognized as a reduction to the lease expense on a straight-line basis over the underlying lease term.

 Film and Television Costs